This content is powered by HomeInsurance.com (NPN: 8781838). For more information, please see our

 Average Cost of Homeowners Insurance in Texas

-The average cost of home insurance in Texas is $1,955 per year, according to the Insurance Information Institute (III).
+The average cost of home insurance in Texas is $2,088 per year, according to quoted annual premiums from Coverage.com.
 Home insurance in the Lonestar State is much more expensive than average.
-For comparison, the average cost of home insurance in the United States is $1,249 per year.
+For comparison, the average cost of home insurance in the United States is $1,618 per year.

-Homeowners insurance quotes in Texas are more expensive than average due to the state’s high risk of severe weather.
-Many of the neighboring states around Texas, including Florida and Lousisna, also have above average rates due to the risk of hurricanes and tropical storms in the region.
+Homeowners insurance quotes in Texas are more expensive than average, in large part due to the state’s high risk of severe weather.
+Many of the neighboring states around Texas, including Florida and Louisiana, also have above average rates due to the risk of hurricanes and tropical storms in the region.

 The Cheapest Homeowner Insurance Companies in Texas

-Using Quadrant Information Services data, we analyzed home insurance companies in the United States and compared the best homeowners insurance rates in Texas.
-We found that the average premium for home insurance in Texas is $2,200.
+Using Quadrant Information Services data, we analyzed home insurance companies in the United States and compared the best rates for homeowners insurance Texas has to offer.
+We found that the average premium for home insurance in Texas is $2,088.
 However, homeowners may be able to find cheap home insurance rates, like $503 a year with Texas Farm Bureau Mut Grp.

 These are sample rates and should be used for comparative purposes only.
 Your quotes may be different.
 The coverage limits in our methodology are these: